Crypto Pump and Dumps: How To Spot & Avoid Them

 6. Sudden increase in trading volume or liquidity

-Most pump and dump crypto schemes will experience periods of extremely high volume and liquidity.
-This tends to occur right before the scheme is about to climax, as scammers are either trying to accumulate as much as possible, or liquidate their position as quickly as possible.
+Most pump-and-dump crypto schemes experience periods of extremely high volume and liquidity.
+This tends to occur right before the scheme is about to climax, as scammers are either trying to accumulate as much as possible or liquidate their position as quickly as possible.
 The crypto market is very reactionary, and quick price swings can cause holders of a certain coin to panic and make an emotion-based trade.

 For example, an investor might have been roped into buying a coin called BLJN.
 They might see the coin’s price rise by 20% on the back of massive trading volume that the asset hadn’t seen since its mysterious arrival onto the crypto market.
 Not wanting to miss out, the investor might let FOMO take over and buy another $5,000 worth of BLJN.
 However, only a few hours later, with the coin having risen another 10%, it begins its freefall to being worthless as major holders begin to exit their positions, while the victims scramble to follow suit.